-In case the OCSP responders receive the status request of the un-issued certificates, the status shall not be replied as "Good," and the PublicCA shall supervise if the OCSP responders reply such request complying with the above-mentioned secure responding procedures.
+If the OCSP responders receive the status request of the un-issued certificates, it must not reply the status as "Good," and PublicCA shall supervise whether the OCSP responders respond to such requests in compliance with the above security response procedures.

-4.9.11 Other forms of revocation advertisements available
+4.9.11 Other Forms of Revocation Advertisements Available

-In order to speed up verification of high traffic website SSL certificates to instantly complete the SSL certificate status verification work, the PublicCA supports OCSP stapling operation based on RFC 4366 and uses subscriber agreements, supports Certificate Transparency and technical checks and provides descriptions of the relevant settings to assist subscribers who own high traffic websites to establish OCSP stapling.
+In order to speed up and instantly complete the verification of the SSL certificates status of high-traffic websites, PublicCA supports OCSP stapling operation based on RFC 4366 and through the Subscriber Agreements, support of Certificate Transparency and technical review, or provision of relevant setting instructions to assist subscribers who own high-traffic websites to implement OCSP stapling.

-4.9.12 Other Special Requirements Related to Key Compromise
+4.9.12 Special Requirements Related to Key Compromise

-There are no other requirements different from the regulations in sections 4.9.1, 4.9.2 and 4.9.3.
+As stated in Sections 4.9.1, 4.9.2 and 4.9.3.